DA_CoreItem

 This inventory system features container styles where items can be different lengths and different heights.

-The way you define your shape is by adding the Custom Shape object to your ObjectsAndDrivers array and using the DisabledTiles array.
+The way you define your shape is by adding the Custom Shape trait to your TraitsAndComponents array and using the DisabledTiles array.
 Though this is not very pleasant to work with in its raw array format.
 It is recommended to use the ItemEditor, where you'll find a toolbox with a few tools inside of it, one being the shape editor.
 Which gives you a much better UI to work with.

 # Asset verification